 RCIGM is embedded within Rady Children’s Hospital-San Diego (RCHSD).
 As one of the premier pediatric hospitals in the nation with a Level IV NICU, RCHSD provides comprehensive pediatric medical services for San Diego, southern Riverside and Imperial Counties.

-In June 2020, U.S. News & World Report ranked Rady Children’s among the best children’s hospitals in the nation in all 10 pediatric specialties the magazine surveyed.
+U.S. News & World Report ranked Rady Children’s among the best children’s hospitals in the nation in all 10 pediatric specialties the magazine surveyed.
 Rady Children’s is a nonprofit organization.
 For more information, visit www.rchsd.org and find RCHSD on Facebook, Twitter and Vimeo.
 To learn more about RCHSD world renowned programs and services click here